-- Amend the Letters Patent and the By-laws of BMAHC to contemplate rental housing; - 2.
-Review the requirement of being a member as a result of being a director of BMAHC; - The Gateway Project should be managed through BMAHC based on the advantages outlined in this memorandum, including liability protection for the Town, and lowering of risk resulting from an independent skill-based board of directors and holding its interest through BMAHC; and - 4.
+- 1. Amend the Letters Patent and the By-laws of BMAHC to contemplate rental housing; - 2.
+Update By-law 1 to reflect BMAHC having nine (9) directors instead of seven (7); - 3.
+Review the requirement of being a member as a result of being a director of BMAHC; - 4.
+The Gateway Project should be managed through BMAHC based on the advantages outlined in this memorandum, including liability protection for the Town, and lowering of risk resulting from an independent skill-based board of directors and holding its interest through BMAHC; and - 5.
 Re-evaluate the governance structure to minimize risk of perception that the two entities are not independent, including potential revisions of the by-laws and the Memorandum of Understanding.